agrosner/DBFlow/usage2/gettingstarted.md

 ## Initialize FlowManager

-DBFlow currently needs an instance of `Context` in order to use it for a few features such as reading from assets, content observing, and generating `ContentProvider`.
+DBFlow currently needs an instance of `Context` in order to use it for a few features such as reading from assets and content observing.

 Initialize in your `Application` subclass.
 You can also initialize it from other `Context` but we always grab the `Application` `Context` \(this is done only once\).